nuno-agostinho/psichomics/README.md

 * [Command-line interface](http://rpubs.com/nuno-agostinho/psichomics-cli-tutorial)

 Other tutorials coming soon:

 * Developers and other contributors

-## Data Input
+## Data input

 ### Download TCGA Data

-psichomics allows to download data from the [TCGA][1] inside the app.
-Simply choose the cohort of interest, date of the sample, type of interest and so on.
+psichomics allows to download data from the [TCGA][1] after selecting the tumour of interest.
+Subject- and sample-associated information, junction quantification and gene expression data from TCGA are supported.

 ### Load GTEx Data

-To load GTEx data, first download it from the [GTEx Portal][13].
-Clinical data, sample information and junction quantification from GTEx are supported.
+GTEx data needs to be manually downloaded from the [GTEx Portal][13].
+Subject- and sample-associated data, junction quantification and gene expression data from GTEx are supported.

-### Load User Files
+### Load user-provided files

-To load your own files, simply choose the folder where the data is located. psichomics will try to process all the data contained in the given folder and sub-folders to search for files that can be loaded.
+psichomics contains instructions to load user-owned files (including subject-associated data, sample-associated data, junction quantification, alternative splicing quantification and gene expression).

-## Splicing Quantification
+## Splicing quantification

 The quantification of each alternative splicing event is based on the proportion of junction reads that support the inclusion isoform, known as percent spliced-in or PSI [(Wang *et al.*, 2008)](#references).